The Lendela Team

 Table of contents

 If you are struggling to manage your finances, you may have considered debt consolidation or credit counselling as a way to regain control of your budget.
 While both could be viable options to help get you out of debt, it is important to understand exactly how they work and their major benefits and drawbacks before committing to any processes.
-Let’s take a deeper look into credit counselling and debt consolidation in Singapore and explore which financial strategy might be the best course of action for you.
+Credit counselling, debt consolidation plans (DCP), and debt repayment schemes (DRS) sit at different points in the debt-help journey.
+Credit counselling focuses on budgeting, behaviour, and negotiated repayment support.
+DCP is a structured refinancing route for eligible unsecured debt.
+DRS is a formal pre-bankruptcy scheme, not a substitute for either of the first two.

 Credit counselling is a form of financial assistance often offered by non-profit organisations that involves working with a qualified professional who will assess your financial situation and provide advice regarding how best to manage your debts.
 This includes developing a budget plan to help you identify areas where you can save money and helping you negotiate payment plans with creditors or lenders.
 In some cases, credit counsellors may also help you determine whether filing bankruptcy is the right option for you.